 “We developed a dynamic logo based on a room seen from the central perspective, and after trying out different views we saw that in a certain angle, the room becomes a disjointed K!
 Visit the website at www.krohnark.no and move the logo around with your cursor, excellently programmed by our good friends at Mesen.” – Commando Group

-Drawn from multiple view points with a consistent line weight and square terminals, the applet on-line delivers a nice sense of interactivity and dimensionality to the static version of the mark which fixes the lines into a subtle K. A well spaced Proxima Nova logo-type shares a similar weight, geometry and restraint of the monogram while its practical, functional and humanistic origins resonate well with the brand.
+Drawn from multiple view points with a single consistent line weight and square terminals, the applet online delivers a nice sense of interactivity and dimensionality to the static version of the mark which fixes the lines into a subtle K. A well-spaced Proxima Nova logotype shares a similar weight, geometry and restraint of the monogram while its practical, functional and humanistic origins resonate well with the studio.

 The business card’s contrast of uncoated concrete grey and the shine of a gold block foil achieves an interesting and unusual aesthetic that neatly resolves architectural surfaces and the high quality detailing expected of modern interior furnishing.
 Online a fairly straightforward combination of wide photography, grid-based layouts and ample white space draw on architectural convention.